Mlaanibi/microservices-demo/README.md

 * Auth Server - Acts as the authetication and authorization service for the ecosystem of micro-services.
 [Work In Progress]

-* API Gateway - Uses Zuul to act as API Gateway for routing and authenticating + authorizing API calls.
+* Edge Server - Uses Zuul to act as API Gateway for routing and authenticating + authorizing API calls.
 [Work In Progress]